Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ```

 <!-- ------------------------ -->
-## Create application package
+## Create application package and install application using SnowCLI
 Duration: 3

 With the environment created, we can now create the application package for the app.
-You'll run a script that creates this package and does a few key things:
+You'll run a command that creates this package and does a few key things:

 * Creates the application package for the native app